ky

 Zombie poster design story

-Contact me for your zombie poster design or any other event promotion
+Hire me for your business’s event promotion art

 Are you holding a zombie or horror themed event?
 Perhaps a Halloween bash for your local community?
 Contact me today!

-Big Blue Customs Hot Rod Logo Design in Lexington, KYBig Blue Customs
+Big Blue Customs Hot Rod Logo Design in Lexington, KY

 Regular client Chris Curtis, owner of the Chip Magician body shop, started taking on more custom work in 2010.
 Because of this, he decided to launch a new brand around it.
 I created this hot rod logo design for him based on a pencil sketch he had drawn up by a third party.
 Chris needed a masculine, powerful image to represent his brand.
 The end result needed to retain the attitude of the original sketch, while pumping it up with extreme shine.